 Once a project is completed, the project is turned over to Fort Bend County and the Corporation does not record these projects as capital assets in its financial statements.
 Most flood control projects only involve increasing the width or depth of an existing creek channel.
-In general, the Corporation purchases fee title to the drainage right-of-way, and conveys the drainage channel to Fort Bend County.
-Once projects are completed, any purchased property is conveyed to Fort Bend County (the County), and is recorded as a capital asset in the County's financial statements.
+In general, the Corporation purchases fee title to the drainage right-of-way, and convey the drainage channel to Fort Bend County.
+Once projects are completed, any purchased property is conveyed to Fort Bend County, and is recorded as a capital asset in the County's financial statements.
 In summary, the Corporation issues debt to finance flood control projects, but does not record the "completed project" as a capital asset in its financial statements.
 Therefore, in general, the liabilities of the Corporation will always exceed its assets.

-The following table is a condensed schedule of changes in net assets for the years ended September 30, 2008 and 2007 (in \$000's):
+The following table is a condensed schedule of changes in net assets for the years ended September 30, 2010 and 2009 (in \$000's):

-2008 2007
+2010 2009

-General revenues
+General Revenues

-Property taxes from County \$ 3,120 \$ 2,615
+Property taxes from Fort Bend County \$ 453 \$ 570

-Impact fees 275 785
+Impact fees 230 119

-Earnings on investments 165 296
+Earnings on investments 66 71

-Total General Revenues 3,560 3,696
+Total General Revenues 749 760

 Program Expenses

-Flood control projects 607 1,437
+Flood control projects 452 77

 Interest and fiscal charges on

-long-term debt 591 740
+long-term debt 522 530

-Total Program Expenses 1,198 2,177
+Total Program Expenses 974 607

-Change in Net Assets 2,362 1,519
+Change in Net Assets (225) 153

-Beginning Net Assets (Deficit) (8,365) (9,884)
+Beginning Net Assets (Deficit) (5,850) (6,003)

-Ending Net Assets( Deficit) \$ (6,003) \$ (8,365)
+Ending Net Assets(Deficit) \$ (6,075) \$ (5,850)

-For the year ended September 30, 2008, the Corporation's general revenues consisted primarily of property taxes, impact fees collected by the Fort Bend County Drainage District, and investment income.
-Because impact fees and investment income were not sufficient to satisfy the required debts service payments on the Corporation's bonds, Fort Bend County provided property tax revenues of about \$3.1 million.
-Therefore, property tax revenues increased primary as a result of lower impact fees earned by the Corporation.
-Impact fees decreased due to the areas in which the Corporation earns such revenues being nearly fully developed.
-Investment income increased mainly as a result higher interest rates from prior year.
-Planned decreases in expenses for the Big Creek flood control project accounted for the decrease in program expenses by approximately \$0.8 million, offset by lower interest expense as a result of a decrease in long-term debt interest expenses from prior year by approximately \$149,000.
+For the year ended September 30, 2010, the Corporation's general revenues consisted primarily of property taxes, impact fees collected by the Fort Bend County Drainage District, and investment income.
+Because impact fees were not sufficient to satisfy the required debts service payments on the Corporation's bonds, Fort Bend County provided property tax revenues of approximately \$453,000.
+Planned increases for the Big Creek flood control project accounted for the increase in program expenses by approximately \$375,000, offset by lower interest expense of \$8,000 from prior year as a result of a decrease in the bonds payable balance.